motif-project/docs/App-Register.md

 # BitDSM-examples

-Main repo for the examples apps that could be built on top of BitDSM protocol for ethereum.
+Main repository for the examples apps that could be built on top of BitDSM protocol for ethereum.

 ## CDP (Collateralized Debt Position) Contract